videojs/videojs-youtube/README.md

 ## Now fully support VideoJS 4.3.0!

 # Video.js - YouTube Source Support
-Allows you to use YouTube URL as source with [Video.js](https://github.com/zencoder/video-js/).
-It also let the user change the video quality just like YouTube would.
+Allows you to use a YouTube video within [Video.js](https://github.com/videojs/video.js/) and control it the same way as a regular video (the same methods and events are availables within the tech).
+It also add the video quality and let you change it as if you were on YouTube.

 ## How does it work?
 Including the script vjs.youtube.js will add the YouTube as a tech.
 You just have to add it to your techOrder option.
 Then, you add the option src with your YouTube URL.